ShaunFerris/Coding-Note-Taking/General - Functional Programming.md

 2. Declare function parameters - any computation inside a function depends only on the arguments passed to the function, and not on any global object or variable.

-For a more in depth look at functional programming in practice with specific reference to JS, see [[JavaScript - Higher Order Functions and Functions as First Class Objects]].
+For a more in depth look at functional programming in practice with specific reference to JS, see [[JavaScript - Higher Order Array Functions and Functions as First Class Objects]].

 For higher order functions in python see [[Python - Map, Filter and Reduce Functions]].